Alderwood Back & Neck Pain Clinic Doctors

 • Compensations in the mid‑back and low back that create new pain

-Dr. Szigety often sees whiplash cases that could have been easier to manage if they had been evaluated early.
+Whiplash cases are often easier to manage if they had been evaluated early.
 Getting checked soon after an accident gives you more options and usually a smoother recovery.

 Self-Care Tips for Whiplash Recovery

 At home, the move is gentle support, not “push through it.”
-In the early phase, short periods of ice can help calm irritation, followed later by light heat for tight muscles, based on Dr. Szigety’s instructions.
+In the early phase, short periods of ice can help calm irritation, followed later by light heat for tight muscles, based on your chiropractor’s instructions.
 Avoid long periods of sitting with your head forward.
 Take small movement breaks instead of locking your neck in one position.
-As you heal, simple range‑of‑motion exercises and posture tweaks that he shows you can keep things from stiffening back up.
+As you heal, simple range‑of‑motion exercises and posture tweaks shown to you can keep things from stiffening back up.

 Your Whiplash Treatment Plan